2akura/cml-generator/README.md

      - change input into token based on the reverse token table
      - log args into side table
         → Matrix Table-Driven FSM
-          - traverse thru the matrix table
+          - traverse token sequence on the matrix's grids
           - validate token's state
              → assembler with foward token table
                - constructs token's value with FSM guided token sequence and foward table